Canadian model of occupational performance and engagement: Theory regarding order, disorder and intervention

 In CMOP-E, occupational order has six perspectives – physical rehabilitative, psycho-emotional, socio-adaptive, neurointegrative, developmental or environmental – in relation to the arbitrary performance areas of self care, leisure and productivity.
 Quality of function is assessed in terms of both performance and satisfaction.
 Disorder may occur in the dimensions of person, occupation or environment, or when the momentum of experience is lost due to unresolved issues.
 Intervention aims to improve transactions between person, occupation and environment, through the process of enablement rather than treatment.
 Enablement involves working with clients to facilitate autonomy, and does not focus primarily on performance components.

 Technology for application

 The Canadian Occupational Performance Measure (COPM) is a semi structured interview developed to apply the model and is the only prescribed assessment.
 This allows freedom to choose other supporting assessments but also restrict the methods of application for the model.
 Therapists have praised its client centred approach, relatively quick administration, role in promoting occupational therapy in multidisciplinary teams and compatibility with other assessment tools.
-However these properties are compromised by most therapists using COPM without training or knowledge of the model, particularly when the tool is used without implementing the model.